AndyCYao/personal_webpage/content/courses/cmpt307.md

 5. Therefore, match S would not happen under G.S algo. contradiction.

 #### Does G.S always produce the same matches?
-Yes, because G.S produces man (porposer) - optimal matches.
+Yes, because G.S produces man (proposer) - optimal matches.
 And man-optimal match are subset of all stable matches

 # GRAPHS